 With mist covered hillsides, this impenetrable forest is the oldest and most biologically diverse rainforest, with over 400 plant species.
 It lies on the edge of the Great Rift Valley in Southwestern Uganda and protects at least 120 species of mammals.
 In addition, the forest has 346 species of birds, 202 species of butterflies, 27 species of frogs, chameleons, geckos and many other endangered species.
 This is makes Bwindi one of the richest forest in the area and a tourist destination with lots of activities to offer.

 Bwindi Impenetrable National Park has gorilla tracking as the major tourist activity; with four gorilla tracking trailheads.
 It is also the only park where both mountain gorillas and chimpanzees co-exist.
 Currently, 16 gorilla families are habituated for viewing but only 8 tourists are booked for each family per day.
 On the way to the gorillas, there are many forest trails that lead to various attractions including waterfalls, rivers, swamps, not to mention lots of other wildlife.
+A Gorilla tracking permit costs $700 for Foreign Non Resident while a Foreign resident pays $600.
+East African citizen pays 250,000UGX per permit.

 Gorilla tracking is a captivating and unforgettable experience; although it may be challenging.
 Therefore, one needs to be reasonably fit before undertaking to venture into the activity.
 But meeting the mountain gorilla more than repays the effort needed to reach Bwindi and the hike through the forest.
+A Gorilla Permit costs USD 700 for Foreign Non residents and USD 600 for foreign residents.
+East African citizens pay 250,000 Uganda shillings.
+On the other hand, Gorilla habituation goes for USD 1500, USD 1000 and 750,000 UGX respectively.

 Birding is another attraction that provides great opportunities to see various Albertine Rift endemics such as the short tailed warbler and the Grauer’s broadbill.
 A 3 hour descent to Mubwindi Swamp leads a visitor to endemic and localized African Green (Graeur’s) Broadbill and other beautiful bird species.
 On the other hand, a 6 hour bamboo trail leads to Rwamunyonyi peak (2607m).
 This is the highest peak and a notable spot for birding.
+Visitors pay USD 30 for a birding excursion.

 Though Gorilla tracking is the main attraction, a wide range of nature walks provide more relaxed opportunities to spot birds also monkeys as well; while exploring one of Uganda’s loveliest rainforests.
 A short drive North of Buhoma offers wonderful hikes along the hill crests and rivers to discover waterfalls, glorious views and the traditional lifestyle and folklore of the Kigezi people.
+A day nature walk in Bwindi goes for USD 30.

 There are 6 mains nature trails that give a visitor a chance to explore the “impenetrable forest” intimately.
 The scheduled time for walks is at 9:00AM in the mornings and at 14:15 PM in the afternoons.